duanev/uos/README.md

   right?
 Keep it lean and straight forward and it won't be too hard.

-- **Memory management**, if needed, is a simple slab-like arrangement: a limited number of user selected sizes, and quantity of 'pages' of that size.
+- **Memory management**, if needed, is a simple slab-like arrangement: a limited number of user selected power-of-2 sizes, and quantity of 'pages' of that size.
 You configure it all.
 It is very fast, cannot fragment, and always aligned, but yes it does waste space.
-However when you have megs or gigs of RAM, _time-efficient_ heap management is usually better than space-efficiency.
+However when you have megs or yeah gigs of RAM, _time-efficient_ heap management is usually better than space-efficiency.

 - **Multiacritecture** is supported ... but only a few for the moment.
   And features are not present in all architectures - some are ahead of